-- 1. Have children reread the book silently or to a partner. - 2.
-This is a time for assessment.
+1. Have children reread the book silently to themselves or to a partner in a whisper voice.

+2. This is a time for assessment.
 While they are reading, watch what children do and what they use from the teaching time.
-Alternatively, you might take a running record on one child as an assessment of the child's reading behavior.
+Alternatively, you might take a running record on one student as an assessment of the student's reading behavior.